Surabhi-1996/object_detection/README.md

 ## We are using Cascade Classifier(Haar Cascade) to detect the object in an image.

-Here, we are using OpenCV(Computer Vision) for basic image operations.

 - Our goal will be to use Haar Cascades to blur license plates detected in an image!
 - Read in the car_plate.jpg file using OpenCV.
 - Visualize the image using matplotlib.